correlaid-paris/projects/README.md

 On 26th of October meeting with CorrelAid in Paris

-If you would like to receive information about future events in CorrelAid, write to us at liubov.tupikina at cri-paris.org or https://app.jogl.io/community/12
+If you would like to receive information about future events in CorrelAid, write to us at liubov.tupikina at cri-paris.org, to Rahel, Liubov, https://app.jogl.io/community/12  and CorrelAid slack